-From the late 1980s based in Switzerland, Suguru Ito has played numerous solo concertos (Mozart, Schumann, Tchaikovsky etc.) and recitals as well on modern piano as on historic period pianofortes including Michael Rosenberger (Vienna 1800), William Stodart (London 1799), Nannette Streicher née Stein (Vienna 1816), Johann Baptist Streicher (Vienna 1842), Friedrich Doerner (Stuttgart 1850), Julius Blüthner (Leipzig 1861 & 1874 & 1930), Grotian Steinweg (Braunschweig 1874), Carl Bechstein (Berlin 1878 & 1918 & 1927), Érard (Paris 1857 & 1915) and Steinway & Sons (NY 1963).
+From the late 1980s based in Switzerland, Suguru Ito has played numerous recitals, chamber music and solo concertos (Bach, Mozart, Chopin, Schumann, Tchaikovsky etc.) as well on modern piano as on historic period pianofortes including Michael Rosenberger (Vienna 1800), William Stodart (London 1799), Nannette Streicher née Stein (Vienna 1816), Joseph Brodmann (Vienna 1822), Johann Baptist Streicher (Vienna 1842), Friedrich Doerner (Stuttgart 1850), Julius Blüthner (Leipzig 1861 & 1874 & 1930), Grotrian Steinweg (Braunschweig 1874), Carl Bechstein (Berlin 1878 & 1918 & 1927), Érard (Paris 1857 & 1915) and Steinway & Sons (NY 1962 & 1963).

-He has collaborated with contemporary composers such as Witold Lutosławski - Five Songs for soprano and piano - in the presence of the composer, Frangis Ali-Zadeh - "Impromptus" for Piano Trio (Swiss premiere), Roland Moser - Musik zu Pontormo nach for eight recorders (premiere), Bettina Skrzypczak - Song Cycle "Landschaft des Augenblicks" for mezzo-soprano, viola and piano, Jürg Wyttenbach's Sonatine pour piano (Russian premiere) and Masayoshi Ishikawa - Wasururuka for piano (Japanese premiere).
+He has collaborated with contemporary composers such as Witold Lutosławski - Five Songs for soprano and piano - in the presence of the composer, Frangis Ali-Zadeh - "Impromptus" for Piano Trio (Swiss premiere), Roland Moser - Musik zu Pontormo (premiere), Bettina Skrzypczak - Song Cycle "Landschaft des Augenblicks" for mezzo-soprano, viola and piano, Jürg Wyttenbach's Sonatine pour piano (Russian premiere) and Masayoshi Ishikawa - Wasururuka for piano (Japanese premiere).

 COPYRIGHT 2019 FAE